burninc0de/socialsox/README.md

 Switch to the **Post** tab to:
 - Select platforms to post to
 - Type your message (with character counter)
-- Upload an image (drag & drop or click)
+- Upload images (drag & drop or click, max 4)
+- Reorder images by dragging them
 - Click "Post to Selected Platforms"!

 Check the **History** tab to view your past posts and their status.